You must meet the following personal and technological requirements to use online notarization: (Scroll to the End)

 Test your Webcam and Microphone

 Make sure your webcam and microphone are working properly with your browser prior to joining the online notary session.
-There are free websites that will test these for you.
+You can test your camera and mic at this website: https://www.onlinemictest.com/webcam-test/

-First, be comfortable with the concept.
-Our main RON page has frequently asked questions, and we have a brutally honest page that addresses privacy concerns.
+First, be comfortable using online notarization.
+Our website has frequently asked questions, and we have a page that addresses privacy concerns.

 Florida's notary law requires that we confirm your identity using a 2-step process consisting of credential analysis and knowledge based authentication (KBA).
 If you do not meet the following requirements, RON is not an option for you, because you will not pass identity verification.